A six-figure writer on the top financial mistakes you’re making as a freelancer and how to fix them, fast.

 Recognize any of these limiting beliefs?

-A few months ago, a woman wrote to me saying that she’d been offered regular freelancing work, but that it was at a much lower rate than she would have liked.
-Her question was whether or not to accept the low rate given her family circumstances, but it’s a sentence towards the end of her email that caught my attention.
+A few months ago, a woman wrote to me saying she’d been offered regular freelancing work, but that it was at a much lower rate than she would have liked.
+Her question was whether to accept the low rate given her family circumstances, but it’s a sentence towards the end of her email that caught my attention.
 “I know I should be grateful that they’re paying me at all.
 But I feel like I want more.”

-What I’m saying is that we must stop.
+What I’m saying is, we must stop.

 2. Not having a profit motive

 That’s what I believe.
-I believe that when I’m in my studio or office working, I’m shut off from the world and no one can dictate to me what I can or cannot create.
+I believe that when I’m in my office working, I’m shut off from the world and no one can dictate to me what I can or cannot create.
 But when I’m done, I’m all business.
-I pitched the best, most kickass agents I could find for my novel, I price my e-courses in a way that only brings me serious students who will take action, I will frequently ask for double of what I’m offered for freelancing assignments and walk away with it.
+I pitched the best, most kickass agents I could find for my novel, I price my courses in a way that only brings me serious students who will take action, and I will frequently ask for double of what I’m offered for freelancing assignments and walk away with it.